klay2000/EBike/readme.md

-# Ebike Software
+# Ebike

-This repo is for the software that controls my ebike.
+This repo contains the software and CAD files for my ebike.

+## Software

+All the software is currently written in arduino.

+## CAD

+All my CAD is currently made in Fusion360, I plan to switch it to OpenSCAD though.